Effects of marijuana on growing children

 Talking to your child about Marijuana?

 - How do I know if my child is using Marijuana?

+Now that teens are using e-cigarettes to vape THC and CBD, the warning signs might be different from when you were growing up.
 Starting conversations about marijuana early can help you get ahead of this conversation.
 If you think your child might be using marijuana, head to our checklist here.
 No matter how tough the conversation gets, it’s important to stay positive.
-You’ve got this!
+You got this!

-- What is the right tone for how to talk to my child about marijuana?
+- What is the right tone to take?